hello-beyond/beyond/readme.md

 > @beyond-js/create-project

-To begin with, possibly the easiest way to start a project in BeyondJS is through the beyond-first-project.
+To begin with, the easiest way to start a project in BeyondJS is through the beyond-first-project.

 ```shell
 npx beyond-first-project -name @scope/name [-type node] [-container folderName]